JZambrana1612/sms-campaign-analysis/README.md

 ## 👋 About the Analyst

 **Jeremy Gutierrez**
-Aspiring Data Analyst focused on using SQL, Python and Tableau to solve business problems through data.
+Data Analyst focused on using SQL, Python and Tableau to solve business problems through data.
 Passionate about stakeholder-aligned reporting and data storytelling.
 [Connect on LinkedIn](https://www.linkedin.com/in/jeremy-gutierrez-4502391bb/) • [View GitHub Portfolio](https://github.com/JZambrana1612)